Analysis | What to Know About Roman Abramovich’s Sale of Chelsea

 5. Who might buy the team?

-There were around 20 potential bidders in the process as of the first week of March, according to a person interested in making an offer, who declined to be identified.
-It was unclear how many would actually proceed with formal bids.
-Josh Harris, co-founder of U.S. private equity firm Apollo Global Management Inc., was said to be exploring a bid as of March 8.
-So were Vivek Ranadivé, owner of the Sacramento Kings basketball team, and Woody Johnson, owner of the New York Jets football team and former U.S. ambassador to the U.K., the Financial Times reported.
-Sky News had earlier reported that the owners of the Chicago Cubs Major League Baseball team, the Ricketts family, were weighing an offer, as was property entrepreneur Nick Candy, a lifelong Chelsea fan.
 Top teams rarely change hands in the Premier League.
-The last to do so was Liverpool in 2010, when it was bought by the Boston Red Sox owner John Henry.
-The deal was brokered by Martin Broughton, ironically a big Chelsea fan, who was hired by Liverpool’s then owners to sell the club.
+The last to do so was Liverpool in 2010, when it was bought by Boston Red Sox owner John Henry.
+The deal was brokered by Martin Broughton, ironically a big Chelsea fan, who was hired by Liverpool’s then-owners to sell the club.
+This time around Broughton has put together his own consortium to bid for Chelsea.

 More stories like this are available on bloomberg.com